pimbongaerts/radseq/README.md

 Example input file(s):  [pyrad_file.loci](input_examples/pyrad_file.loci).

+**[pyradclust2fasta.py](pyradclust2fasta.py)** - Creates one large FASTA from all PyRAD clustS files in directory.
+Only outputs clusters that exceed size threshold (min. number of sequences in cluster).
+First sequence of each cluster is outputted (together with size of overall cluster - note: not of that specific sequence).
+Prints the outputted and total number of clusters to STDOUT.

+	usage: pyradclust2fasta.py [-h] path cluster_threshold output_file

+	positional arguments:
+	  path               path that contains PyRAD `.clustS` files cluster_threshold  minimum size of cluster to be included output_file        name of output FASTA file

+	optional arguments:
+	  -h, --help         show this help message and exit

 ## vcf

+**[popfile_from_vcf.py](popfile_from_vcf.py)** - Creates tab-separated popfile from `.vcf`, using a subset of the sample name as population.
+For example, to use the substring `MGD` from `AFMGD6804H` as population designation, run script as `python3 popfile_from_vcf vcf_file 3 5`.

+	usage: popfile_from_vcf.py [-h] vcf_file start_pos end_pos

+	positional arguments:
+	  vcf_file    input file with SNP data (`.vcf`) start_pos   character start position in sample name to be used for population name (one-based)
+	  end_pos     character end position in sample name to be used for population name (one-based)

+	optional arguments:
+	  -h, --help  show this help message and exit

+Example input file(s):  [vcf_file.vcf](input_examples/vcf_file.vcf).

+**[vcf2hapmatrix.py](vcf2hapmatrix.py)** - Converts `.vcf` file to Tag Haplotype Matrix (with Chrom), with order of individuals as indicated in optional file.
+Note: not yet properly tested.
+SNPs of same CHROM (first column) in `.vcf` should be grouped together/sequentially, and all individuals need to be listed in order_file.

+	usage: vcf2hapmatrix.py [-h] [-o order_file] vcf_file

+	positional arguments:
+	  vcf_file              input file with SNP data (`.vcf`)

+	optional arguments:
+	  -h, --help            show this help message and exit -o order_file, --order_file order_file
+	                        text file with preferred output order of individuals

+Example input file(s):  [vcf_file.vcf](input_examples/vcf_file.vcf).

+**[vcf2introgress.py](vcf2introgress.py)** - Converts `.vcf` file to INTROGRESS input files (4 files).
+Splits data into three categories: parental1, parental2 and admixed based on cluster assignment (provided in separate file; e.g. STRUCTURE output) and given threshold, and outputs data for loc that exceed a certain frequency difference between the two 'parental' categories.
+Note: not yet properly tested. also see similar `vcf_ancestry_matrix.py` script.
+I use the formatted CLUMPP output (`clumpp_K2.out.csv`) from the `structure_mp` wrapper as assignment file (max. of 2 clusters).

+	usage: vcf2introgress.py [-h] [--include]
+                         vcf_file assignment_file assign_cut_off freq_cut_off
+                         output_prefix

+	positional arguments:
+	  vcf_file         input file with SNP data (`.vcf`) assignment_file  text file (tsv or csv) with assignment values for each individual (max.
+2 clusters); e.g. a reformatted STRUCTURE output file
+	  assign_cut_off   min. assignment value for an individual to be included in the allele frequency calculation (i.e. putative purebred) freq_cut_off     min. allele frequency difference between the 2 clusters for a locus to be included in the output output_prefix    prefix for output files

+	optional arguments:
+	  -h, --help       show this help message and exit --include, -i    set this flag if parental pops need to be included in output

+Example input file(s):  [vcf_file.vcf](input_examples/vcf_file.vcf), [assignment_file.csv](input_examples/assignment_file.csv).

+**[vcf2outflank.py](vcf2outflank.py)** - Converts `.vcf` file to OutFLANK input files (3 different files).
+Note: not yet properly tested.

+	usage: vcf2outflank.py [-h] vcf_file pop_file output_prefix

+	positional arguments:
+	  vcf_file       input file with SNP data (`.vcf`) pop_file       text file (tsv or csv) with individuals and populations output_prefix  prefix for output files

+	optional arguments:
+	  -h, --help     show this help message and exit

+Example input file(s):  [vcf_file.vcf](input_examples/vcf_file.vcf), [pop_file.txt](input_examples/pop_file.txt).

 **[vcf_ancestry_matrix.py](vcf_ancestry_matrix.py)** - Creates a genotype matrix for loci that have a large allele frequency difference between two genetic clusters (as identified with e.g. STRUCTURE).